Try our new research platform with insights from 80,000+ expert users

 MySQL provides cost-effective solutions, appealing to enterprises with open-source options and commercial licenses based on business needs.

-Oracle Database In-Memory is costly but valued for features; however, smaller businesses struggle despite recent cost reductions.
+Oracle Database In-Memory is costly, justified by performance, but may deter smaller companies despite recent cloud cost reductions.

 Recent reductions in cloud costs and learning opportunities, such as free portals for students, make the pricing reasonable without hindering access to powerful features and performance.